-Friederike Hartz is a research assistant and is interested in the evolution of L&D negotiations at international level, in particular regarding non-economic losses of Small Island Developing States.
+Friederike is a research assistant and interested in the evolution of L&D negotiations at international level, in particular regarding non-economic losses of Small Island Developing States.

 Friederike holds a B.A. in Political Science from Free University Berlin and HEC Paris (Erasmus exchange).
 During her undergraduate studies, she worked on human rights, comparative environmental policy and sustainable business strategies.
-For her postgraduate studies, Friederike studied a Dual Degree in International Affairs from Sciences Po and London School of Economics with a specialisation in diplomacy.
-During an internship at the L&D Workstream at the UNFCCC secretariat in Bonn, she had an insight into the governance processes of climate change L&D.
+For her postgraduate studies, Friederike studied a Dual Degree in International Affairs from Sciences Po (M.A.
+International Security) and London School of Economics (M.Sc.
+International Security) with a specialisation in diplomacy.
+During an internship at the L&D Workstream at the UNFCCC secretariat in Bonn in Summer 2018, she gained first-hand insights into the governance processes of climate change L&D.

-Most recently, Friederike completed an M.Sc. in Environmental Sustainability from the University of Edinburgh, researching on the evolution and representation of L&D in the Intergovernmental Panel on Climate Change (IPCC).
-In October 2020, Friederike commenced her PhD at the University of Cambridge.
+In August 2020, Friederike completed an M.Sc. in Environmental Sustainability from The University of Edinburgh, researching on the evolution and representation of L&D in the Intergovernmental Panel on Climate Change (IPCC).
+In October 2020, Friederike commenced her PhD at the Department of Geography, University of Cambridge.
 Her doctoral research builds on her IPCC-related work.

 In her spare time, Friederike loves playing the piano and enjoys runs in the woods.